ffornari90/iam-voms-aa/README.md

 A description of the role played by each Docker Compose service is reported hereafter:

-* `sidecar`: an Alpine utility container providing a volume that contains configuration files and scripts useful to other containers.
+* `sidecar`: a CENTOS 7 utility container providing a volume that contains configuration files and scripts useful to other containers.
-* `trustanchors`: a CENTOS 7 utility container that contains fetch-crl and other utilities to provide up-to-date trust anchors to relying applications.
+* `trust`: a CENTOS 7 utility container that contains fetch-crl and other utilities to provide up-to-date trust anchors to relying applications.
 * `hostcert`: a CENTOS 7 utility container that provides a server certificate and private key to relying applications.
 * `db`: a MySQL container starting a database where IAM will securely store its data.
 * `iam-be`: a container running the IAM login service Java application.